dejesusroy/CSCI3308-Holo/TESTING.md

 User can answer all questions and enter submit and the poll results will be collected.

 **Actual result**
 User is navigated to poll.
-As in Verify Poll creation test results, poll questions do not appear.
-User’s data is not stored.
+Questions are displayed and user is able to type answers to questions

 **Status (Pass/Fail)**
-Fail
+Pass

 **Notes**
 Assume results are not being stored.
 When you go to “My Statistics” nothing happens.